bmw2621/dnd5eGQL/README.md

 - `npm install`
 - `node app.js`
 - navigate to [http://localhost:4000/graphql](http://localhost:4000/graphql)
-- GraphIql is currently enabled and queries can be made in the interactive interface
+- GraphIQL is currently enabled and queries can be made in the interactive interface

 ## TODO